GKrotkov/scoutR/README.md

 # Dependencies

 `scoutR` manages dependencies with the `renv` package.
-This means to start up `scoutR` on your local machine, all you need to do is clone this repository and then run `renv::init()` and `renv::restore()` in the R console.
-(You will also need to make your own TBA auth key.)
+This means we can resolve package issues by references the renv lockfile.